 Egbe Manfred Egbe

-Supervisors: Dr. Josep María Comelles, Dr. Mabel Gracia
+Supervisors: Josep María Comelles, PhD.; Mabel Gracia, PhD.

 Claudia María Anleu Hernández